-The High Performing Students Unit moderates school assessment scores using the results of the Selective High Schools Placement Test and scaled scores to calculate the placement score.
+The High Performing Students Unit moderates school assessment scores using the results of the Selective High Schools Placement Test and then scales scores to calculate the placement score.

 A selection committee is convened for each selective high school.
 It is made up of at least two people – the principal and a parent or community representative.
 Placement at a specific selective high school is made by that school's selection committee.

 Selection committees consider individual circumstances such as disabilities and decide whether to accept the grounds for illness/misadventure requests.
 They have the discretion to accept or reject any applicants who have been allowed to apply late based on extenuating circumstances.
 They can also give special consideration to students of Aboriginal and/or Torres Strait Islander background and those who have been doing most school work in the English language for less than four years.

 The calculated placement score is used to determine placement.
 It is made up of:

 - reading, writing, mathematics and general ability results in the Selective High Schools Placement Test

 - primary school assessment scores in English and mathematics.

 If a non-government primary school does not provide school assessment scores or the school assessment scores cannot be moderated the calculated placement score is calculated by counting the test scores for English and mathematics twice, instead of using a combination of test and school marks.

 Moderation of school assessment scores

 School assessment scores are provided for English and mathematics.
 They rank all candidates from a particular primary school in order of merit, showing the relative gaps between the students.